gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-translation.md

 to something more like this.

 ```
-// Fill the buffer with the values that define a letter 'F'.
+// Fill the current ARRAY_BUFFER buffer with the values that define a letter 'F'.
 function setGeometry(gl, x, y) {
   var width = 100;
   var height = 150;